TheScarletArrow/bmp_to_gray/README.md

 I've noticed that not everu bmp pricture is processing, it is caused by my restrictions in class.
 If someone is reading this and he/she wants to improve this program - I am opened to any suggestions.

-This program was made with WholeLottaRain, my friend and groupmate from MAI, Oleg Yablokov.
+This program was made with help and support by WholeLottaRain, my friend and groupmate from MAI, Oleg Yablokov.